henboffman/spoils-of-eternity-docs/spoils-of-eternity/docs/items/modifiers.md

 ## Modifier Types

 ### Health
+Adds to the maximum health of the character

 ### Health Recharge Rate
+Increases the speed at which health regenerates

 ### Movement Speed
+Increases the character movement speed

 ### Attack Speed
+Increases the attack speed of the character

 ### Damage Multiplier

 ### Damage
+Increases item damage.
+Typically only rolls on weapons

 ### Armor
+Increases item defense.
+Typically only rolls on equipment

 ### Strength
+Increases the strength attribute

 ### Intelligence
+Increases the intelligence attribute

 ### Vitality
+Increases the vitality attribute

 ### Dexterity
+Increases the dexterity attribute

 ### Experience Gained
+Increases the experience gain

 ### Skill Gained
+Grants points to a specific skill

 ### Gold Find
+Increases the amount of gold found

 ### Magic Find
+Increases the chance of magic items being found

 ## Modifier Value Adjustments